BradleyColson/BradleyColson/README.md

 Teaching English as a Second Language has honed exceptional communication and the ability to explain complex information clearly to diverse audiences.

-Eager to contribute a unique blend of technical experience and communication skills to a data-driven environment.
+Eager to contribute a unique blend of technical experience and communication skills to solve business problems.